-^{}Note: There are Special Topics and Elective courses offered each semester from which you can select coursework to comprise the required 12 credit hours.
+Note: There are Special Topics (671/672) and other elective courses offered each semester on a rotating basis from which you can select coursework to comprise the required 12 credit hours.
+New courses are added and others dropped as the business worlds changes.
 Consult with your advisor as needed for course selection.
-Any combination of GMGT Electives and Topics courses will satisfy the 12 credit concentration requirement.
+Any combination of Special Topics and elective courses will satisfy the 12 credit General Management Concentration requirement.